 How it works

 I won't bore you with the details, you want it simple and easy to use, but you should understand that to create a scripture index requires "tagging" your scripture references in your document in the proper format.
-This tool permits you to do this 'manually' by simply highlighting the scripture reference and selecting the far left "Tag Reference" button in the ribbon tool (see screenshot of the ribbon below); or it can automatically search your document for all references that match its built-in library.
+This tool permits you to do this 'manually' by simply highlighting the scripture reference and selecting the far left "Tag Reference" button in the ribbon tool (see screenshot of the ribbon below); you can even tag references without a book.
+For example if you use the abbreviation 1:1 and you're referencing Genesis earlier, you can highlight 1:1, select the Tag Reference button and it will prompt you to select a book.
+Another option is to automatically search your document for all references that match its built-in library.
 Unlike other tools this one recognizes a multitude of abbreviations for book names and combinations of references.
 (If there's a reference abbreviation that has been missed, let us know and we'll add it.)

 After tagging is complete you can automatically add or update a Scripture Index in Canonical order for Old Testament and New Testament references.